El Malpais National Conservation Area

 The cover of the El Malpais Junior Ranger guide.

-The El Malpais NCA Junior Ranger Guide explores the amazing history, culture, geology, and other natural resources found in El Malpais NCA.
-The guide has a variety of educational activities, including word games, logic puzzles, and coloring activities.
-Download the guide to print at home.
-You can also request to have a copy mailed to you by calling the Rio Puerco Field Office at 505-761-8700.
+The El Malpais NCA Junior Ranger Guide explores the history, culture, geology, and natural resources of the area through engaging educational activities, including word games, logic puzzles, and coloring activities.
+Download the guide to print at home, or request to have a copy mailed to you by calling the Rio Puerco Field Office at 505-761-8700.

-When the guide is completed, you can take the oath with an onsite Ranger at El Malpais NCA, become an official El Malpais Junior Ranger, and receive your badge!
-If you are unable to complete the guide on site, mail your completed booklet to the address below and we will send your patch to you!
-100 Sun Ave NE, Suite 330, Albuquerque, NM 87109.
+Once completed, take the oath with an onsite Ranger at El Malpais NCA, become an official El Malpais Junior Ranger, and receive your badge!
+If you are unable to complete the guide on site, mail your completed booklet to 100 Sun Ave NE, Suite 330, Albuquerque, NM 87109 and we will mail your patch to you!

 Quick Facts